Several indicators of biodiversity have improved in Finnish forests

 The wood processing industry produces numerous products that are part of people's everyday lives for the global market.
 The availability of wood must be secured in conjunction with safeguarding biodiversity.

 - The strengthening of biodiversity is best achieved through close cooperation between industry, forest owners, scientific actors and the public sector.
 The means of promoting biodiversity must be understandable in practice and be fair not only to nature but also to those who utilise it in different ways, says Tino Aalto, Managing Director of the Finnish Sawmills Association.

 The roadmap is an invitation for science-based development work throughout the value chain of wood processing and society at large.
 Engagement starts from top management of each organisation and runs through the entire organisation.
 Integrating nature objectives as part of the economy requires diverse cross-sectoral cooperation, which must also be carried out internationally.
 The aim is to strengthen research cooperation while engaging in active and constructive dialogue on our nature.

 However, the promotion of forest biodiversity takes place in the forest, as part of everyday forestry.
 As it is, the roadmap encourages to continue and improve the work that Finnish forest owners and the entire forest sector are doing for the benefit of biodiversity.

 Serving as partners in the biodiversity roadmap project are the Natural Resources Institute Finland, the University of Eastern Finland, Metsäteho Oy, Finnish Geospatial Research Institute and Tapio Palvelut Oy.

 In addition to members of the Finnish Forest Industries Federation and the Finnish Sawmills Association, the project has been funded by the Union of Industries and Employers Foundation, the Marjatta and Eino Kolli Foundation and the Puumiesten ammattikasvatussäätiö foundation.

-Read more about biodiversity in Finnish forests from here.
+Read more about sustainable forest management in Finland from here.